2024 NEET controversy: National Testing Agency and Government

 The National Testing Agency (NTA) initially denied the allegations of a paper leak, acknowledging only that an incorrect paper had been distributed at an exam center in Sawai Madhopur, Rajasthan.
 After the results were announced, the NTA issued a clarification regarding the inflated ranks and the higher number of toppers.
 The NTA conducted an investigation into the paper leak allegations and released a public notice declaring these claims to be "completely baseless and without any ground."
 On 6 June 2024, the NTA issued an official clarification notice refuting the suspicions of a paper leak and justified the early results declaration.

 Press conference by the National Testing Agency on NEET.

 On 8 June 2024, the NTA and the Ministry of Education announced in a press conference that a four-member committee would be formed to investigate the results of the 1,563 students who were given grace marks.
 NTA Director General Subodh Kumar Singh denied any irregularities in the results during the press conference.
 He explained that the grace marks and a relatively easier paper compared to previous years were the reasons for the 67 top rankers.
-On 13 June 2024, Union Minister of Education (India), Dharmendra Pradhan rejected the allegations of a paper leak as baseless, stating that "the allegations of corruption in the NTA are unfounded."
+On 13 June 2024, Union Minister of Education, Dharmendra Pradhan rejected the allegations of a paper leak as baseless, stating that "the allegations of corruption in the NTA are unfounded."

 On 19 June 2024, the Education Ministry cancelled the UGC–NET June 2024 examination which was conducted on 18 June 2024 in pen-paper (OMR) mode following inputs from the Indian Cyber Crime Coordination Centre (I4C) suggesting that the exam's integrity may have been compromised.
 The next day, in a press conference, Pradhan revealed that the question paper had been leaked on the Darknet.
 Addressing the NEET issue, he took moral responsibility for the loss of faith among students.
 Regarding the exam cancellation, he emphasized that the future of many candidates from rural areas should not be held hostage due to isolated incidents.
 He also announced that a high-level committee would be formed to review the structure and functioning of the NTA.
 This committee, headed by former ISRO chairman Koppillil Radhakrishnan, also included former AIIMS director Randeep Guleria, among others.

 Union Minister of Education Dharmendra Pradhan addressed a press conference on the NEET issue on 20 June 2024.